 To be clear, you do not need to incorporate all these approaches either, it is about being open to your babies needs and listening to what it is that they want.
 A quick and relatable example for you, our eldest daughter loved all of the cuddles, so she loved to co-sleep, our middle daughter though, wasn’t a super cuddly baby and she loved her space when she slept (she still does!) so co-sleeping as much as we loved it, wasn’t going to work for her.

-We accidently ‘tripped’ into attachment parenting and safe co-sleeping due to life with our then 3-month-old baby girl being quite a challenge due to her oesophageal reflux.
-We resorted to soul crushing sleep training, crying it out, midwives visiting constantly only to finally start pushing all the noise aside and listening to her, to what she needed.
+We accidentally ‘tripped’ into attachment parenting and safe co-sleeping due to life with our then 3-month-old baby girl being quite a challenge due to her oesophageal reflux.
+We resorted to soul-crushing sleep training, crying it out, midwives visiting constantly only to finally start pushing all the noise aside and listening to her, to what she needed.
 Our life as new parents changed for the better.
 I finally started to feel like the mother I envisioned myself to be, also knowing that it felt intuitively right for me.

-It was that kind of sleep deprivation and post-natal depletion, the actual ‘breakdown’ that brought me to my ‘breakthrough’ and to a topic that is now very close to my heart, safe co-sleeping.
+It was that kind of sleep deprivation and postnatal depletion, the actual ‘breakdown’ that brought me to my ‘breakthrough’ and to a topic that is now very close to my heart, safe co-sleeping.

 Co-sleeping is a subject at times opposed by Western society.
-As quoted by Jan Hunt author of ; The natural child, parenting from the heart,
+As quoted by Jan Hunt author of; The natural child, parenting from the heart.

 ‘We are moving toward an artificial, mistrustful, and distant approach, especially in the Western world.’

 When a mother sleeps next to or near her baby (I would suggest a side cart bassinette that you can attach to your bed), she is more able to use her instinctive responses that a new mother has to her baby’s first cry.
 This also prevents the need for hard crying that can be so stressful to the baby and the entire family.
-Dr William Sears a renowned American Paediatrician has quoted, ‘often times I felt ridiculous giving my seal of approval to what was in reality such a natural thing to do, sort of like reinventing the wheel and extolling its viruses.
-Had parent’s intuition sunk so low that some strange man had to tell modern women that it was ok to sleep with their babies?’
+Dr William Sears a renowned American Paediatrician has quoted, ‘often times I felt ridiculous giving my seal of approval to what was, in reality, such a natural thing to do, sort of like reinventing the wheel and extolling its viruses.
+Had a parent’s intuition sunk so low that some strange man had to tell modern women that it was ok to sleep with their babies?’

 ‘With increased maternal contact and feeding, crying is significantly reduced, and contrary to conventional thinking, maternal and infant sleep can be increased.’
 As quoted by James J Mckenna pHd.

-When we put our new baby into their cot in another room, isolated and alone, it felt completely wrong to us, for us a bassinette in our room and bed sharing made for much easier breastfeeding during the night and far more sleep!
+When we put our new baby into their cot in another room, isolated and alone, it felt completely wrong to us, for us a bassinette in our room and bed-sharing made for much easier breastfeeding during the night and far more sleep!